The roadmap for Product/Market Fit… maybe

 2. Market Fit: A working theory of why they will buy.

-Sometimes it works out anyway.
+Sometimes a passion project turns into a business anyway.
 That’s what happened to me at Smart Bear.
 More on that later.
-But that’s luck, and the point of a framework like this one is to reduce your reliance on luck.
+But that’s luck.
+The point of a framework like this one is to reduce your reliance on luck.

 Here’s exactly how to develop a specific theory of the market, customer, and your positioning.
 You’ll analyze these market characteristics: